Deloitte

 Preface

-We are pleased to present the 2023 edition of Non-GAAP Financial Measures and Metrics.
+We are pleased to present the 2024 edition of Non-GAAP Financial Measures and Metrics.
 This Roadmap combines the SEC’s guidance on non-GAAP measures with Deloitte’s interpretations and examples in a comprehensive, reader-friendly format.
-The 2023 edition of this publication reflects recent developments related to non-GAAP measures, key performance indicators, and metrics.
-Such developments include the SEC’s issuance of new and updated interpretive guidance on non-GAAP measures.
-For a summary of substantive changes made to this Roadmap since publication of the 2022 edition, see Appendix J.
+The 2024 edition of this publication reflects recent developments related to non-GAAP measures, key performance indicators, and metrics.
+For a summary of substantive changes made to the Roadmap since publication of the 2023 edition, see Appendix J.

-Given the ongoing uncertainty associated with the unprecedented nature of COVID-19, the impacts of the Russia-Ukraine war, and related economic conditions, companies may be faced with a number of financial reporting and disclosure challenges that result in the recognition of infrequent or unusual gains, charges, or losses.
+Given the ongoing uncertainty associated with macroeconomic events (e.g., the Russia-Ukraine war, geopolitical unrest in the Middle East, and supply-chain disruptions) and related economic conditions, companies may be faced with a number of financial reporting and disclosure challenges that result in the recognition of infrequent or unusual gains, charges, or losses.
 Registrants that are considering reflecting these items in their non-GAAP measures should be mindful of the various requirements and interpretations related to the use of such measures.
-In CF Disclosure Guidance Topic 9, the SEC advised registrants that “it would be appropriate to highlight why management finds [a non-GAAP] measure or metric useful and how it helps investors assess the impact of COVID-19 on the company’s financial position and results of operations.”
-Further, in its May 3, 2022, sample letter to companies regarding disclosures about the financial impact of the Russia-Ukraine war, the SEC reminded registrants that the non-GAAP rules may not permit them to adjust for lost revenue as a result of the war or certain expenses related to it.
+In disclosure guidance issued at the onset of the global pandemic, the SEC staff reminded registrants that the SEC’s non-GAAP rules also apply to adjustments made for the impact of COVID-19.
+Further, the SEC issued a sample letter to companies regarding disclosures about the financial impact of the Russia-Ukraine war and related supply-chain disruptions.
+The letter included examples of SEC comments that issuers can consider when evaluating potential non-GAAP adjustments.
+While the SEC interpretive guidance and sample comments address specific macroeconomic events, registrants should remain aware that the underlying principles may apply to other circumstances.

 Be sure to check out On the Radar (also available as a stand-alone publication), which briefly summarizes emerging issues and trends related to the accounting and financial reporting topics addressed in the Roadmap.